-No specific data is available yet, with the exception of lab tests, in order to demonstrate the presence of EPD in a patient with diabetes, or to suggest the development of EPD.
-However, in patients with long-term diabetes diagnosis, and in the presence of poor blood glucose control when incidence of pancreatic atrophy incidentally in abdominal imaging occurs, if there are also GI symptoms such as abdominal distension, abdominal pain, diarrhea, and abdominal pain, EPD should then be considered, and lab tests involving the use of indirect methods should be done in terms of diagnosis and treatment plans.
+No specific data are available yet, with the exception of lab tests, that demonstrate the presence of EPD in a patient with diabetes, or to suggest the development of EPD.
+However, EPD should be considered in patients with long-term diabetes diagnosis, in the presence of poor blood glucose control with incidence of pancreatic atrophy, and when there are also gastrointestinal symptoms such as abdominal distension, abdominal pain, and diarrhea.
+Lab tests involving the use of indirect methods should be performed to develop a diagnosis and treatment plan.

 REFERENCES